 Advanced Placement Music Theory is a course designed for music students with an advanced level of performance skill and theoretical knowledge.
-Generally, students who are on a career path in music or who have successfully completed courses in Keyboard Lab, Music Theory, Computer Music Production I & II, or who can demonstrate prerequisite skills necessary to enter this course should enroll.
+Generally, students who are on a career path in music or who have successfully completed courses in Keyboarding, Music Theory, Digital Audio Production I & II, or who can demonstrate prerequisite skills necessary to enter this course should enroll.
 Students who complete this course are expected to take the Advanced Placement Exam in Music.
-The exam is offered in May and is at the student's expense.
-This is an excellent course for a student who is pursuing the college music major.
+The exam is held in May and is at the student's expense.
+This is an excellent course for a student who is pursuing a music major in college.